mpanko/denisasvach/content/bio.md

         description: ACT Performance Festival
         location: Biel, Switzerland
 ---
-I am fascinated by people's immediate reactions to commands - how they behave, move, and express emotions.
-Observing these first impulses, I aim to better understand individuals and their contexts.
+I am fascinated by people's immediate reactions to commands—how they behave, move, and express emotions.
+Observing these first impulses, I aim to understand individuals and their contexts better.

 My artistic practice revolves around the relationship between natural movement and choreography, often framed by spatial installations.
 I explore various situations, actively engaging the audience.
-In my performances, I often use voice-over to direct movement or interactions with objects and costumes.
+In my performances, I use voice-over to direct movement or interactions with objects and costumes.
 I refer to these interactive works as "self-service performances," where the audience shapes the experience in my absence.

-I create videos and costumes for both my own projects and for performers.
+I create videos and costumes for both, my own projects and for other performers.
 My set designs are primarily for contemporary dance, but I am open to collaborating on any project where scenography can enhance the experience.